 When you arrive

 Please report to reception or let us know you are here by using one of our electronic check in kiosks.
-You will then be told which waiting area or nurses station you need to go to.
+You will then be informed which waiting area or nurses station you need to go to.

 You will be supported throughout your visit by one of our friendly nursing team.
 Please also look out for the notice boards in our clinical areas.
 They give information on waiting times and any delays to appointments.